 The four types of data analysis are diagnostic, descriptive, prescriptive, and predictive analysis.
 These tools help you track the key performance of your business.

-In order to find relevant information, make recommendations, and aid decision-making, data analysis is the process of looking at, purifying, transforming, and modelling data.
+To find relevant information, make recommendations, and aid decision-making, data analysis is the process of looking at, purifying, transforming, and modeling data.
 We can stop speculating and start making decisions based on data analytics.

 Data analysis is vital for running a successful business.
 We’ve learned that the analyzing process involves collecting, organizing, and interpreting data so that you can solve problems or answer questions concerning your business performance.